farmeroy/portfolio2.0/case-studies/sic-app.md

 # Challenges
 Building something like this as a volunteer comes with many challenges.
 First of all, as the company has no budget some more simple solutions (like using web analytics provided by Netfily, or a proper CMS from a SaaS company) are out of the question.

-Secondly, I need to produce something of quality that will be maintainable in the future for free.
+Secondly, I need to produce something of quality, that will be maintainable in the future, and that is shippable in a minimum time frame, for free.
-This means that I chose technologies I was most familiar with and would have fast development speeds with, rather than picking what would necessarily be the best option.
+This meant that I chose technologies I was most familiar with, with which I will be able to produce the best results for the least effort, rather than picking what would necessarily be the best option.
-For instance, perhaps it would have been best to set the entire site up with Wordpress to allow Sick in the City to have more control, but as I am not a Wordpress developer, this would have resulted in a much slower development time for myself.

-Aside from this, the technical challenges were building robust data models and writing code that will be maintainable and extendable in the future.
+Perhaps a Django app (with its built in admin view) or a Wordpress site that Alice would have more control over could have been great options, but I went with the devil I know (Next.js).

 # Conclusion
 This was a very satisfying project to work on,